ishu7219/-Music-Player/README.md

 # Bollywood Mush Music Player

-A modern, responsive music player web app focused on Bollywood melodies.
-Features dynamic playlist management, popular songs and artists carousels, and a sleek, interactive bottom player.
+Bollywood Mush Music Player is a modern, responsive web-based music player focused on Bollywood melodies.
+It features a dynamic playlist, popular songs and artists carousels, and an interactive bottom player, all designed for a smooth user experience across devices.

 ---